 The nursing simulation lab creates simulation recordings of students enrolled in the nursing program.
 Student nurses from Track I (generic) and Track II (RN-BSN) are recorded during simulated practice at the discretion of the instructor.
+MSN Students may demonstrate skills via recording at the discretion of the instructor and course assignments.
+Undergraduate students may also be assigned to self-record skills practice for demonstration of competency.

-Accountability Management accountability for policy compliance, implement and monitoring (committee or personnel) Accountability for the policy will be the Nursing Program Director Custodian: Simulation Lab Instructor
+Accountability Management accountability for policy compliance, implement and monitoring (committee or personnel)

+Accountability for the policy will be the Nursing Program Director